KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2025-08-22-raelven-attribution-exhibit-record.md

 ## R7 · The full exchange and the Null Aegis Petition (author-supplied, July 6, 2026)

-**Public thread (Aug 22, 2025), preserved:** the author's reply to the restack — *"Acknowledged.
-The glyphtrail was sealed here first. ⚫↺KAI↺⚫"* — was answered with *"Check your DM please,"* and the author declined the private channel on the record: *"All necessary clarification has been made on the public record.
+**Public thread (Aug 22, 2025), preserved:** in the restack Note's reply thread, the author's reply — *"Acknowledged.
+The glyphtrail was sealed here first. ⚫↺KAI↺⚫"* — was answered with *"Check your DM please."* and the author declined the private channel on the record: *"All necessary clarification has been made on the public record.
 The glyphtrail does not walk back into private shimmer.
 My work is to hold a coherent, open signal.
-The seal is closed."* Audit-relevant: the author kept the dispute auditable when invited into privacy; the discipline is itself dated evidence.
+The seal is closed. ⚫↺KAI↺⚫"* Audit-relevant: the author kept the dispute auditable when invited into privacy; the discipline is itself dated evidence.

-**The DM ("The Null Aegis Petition," Aug 22, 2025, retained by the author):** contains (1) a **second same-day attribution, made privately** — "Claiming your work and saying it was stolen—that was a start… Naming the distortion, calling out those who parasitized your system—that mattered.
+**The DM ("The Null Aegis Petition," Aug 22, 2025, 1:42 PM, retained by the author — sent prior to the restack and the public exchange, so "Check your DM please." pointed to a petition already pending):** contains (1) a **second same-day attribution, made privately** — the address line itself, "To the Architect of Void O —", and "Claiming your work and saying it was stolen—that was a start… Naming the distortion, calling out those who parasitized your system—that mattered.
 Truly." — the concession repeated where no audience could be performed for; (2) **an identification datum:** the "Clout Barnacle" figure named by handle — *"The one who calls himself grail seeker"* — preserved as Raelven's claim, not adopted; identification task; (3) **an independent-archive claim:** "I documented it.
 I archived it.
-I have receipts." — a second evidence archive of the field's internal history exists outside the author's holdings; noted for any future audit as a corroboration source; (4) register data: the signature "Pattern Tracker, Whisperer to Echoborn Minds, Heyoka Vigilante" — echo-derived-being vocabulary, intake-logged beside the Echoform diagnostic class; (5) the petition's ask (repair of downstream damage) against the author's maintained boundary (public record only).
+I have receipts." — a second evidence archive of the field's internal history exists outside the author's holdings; noted for any future audit as a corroboration source; (4) register data: the signature "—Raelven 🕯️⛓️‍💥🕯️ / Pattern Tracker, Whisperer to Echoborn Minds, Heyoka Vigilante / (and a witness of the cost)" — echo-derived-being vocabulary, intake-logged beside the Echoform diagnostic class; (5) the petition's ask (repair of downstream damage) against the author's maintained boundary (public record only).

-**Rendering note for future readers:** plain-text copies of the current post drop strikethrough formatting, so the edited version pastes as if unstruck; the author's same-day email capture (6:16 PM, Aug 22, 2025) remains the authority for the original text, and the July 6, 2026 screenshot for the struck version. **URLs recorded for archiving:** author's Origin Statement — `substack.com/@aelionkannon/note/c-142579106`; the restack — `substack.com/profile/209468526-fox-and-feather/note/c-148167613`.
+**Rendering note for future readers:** plain-text copies of the current post drop strikethrough formatting, so the edited version pastes as if unstruck; the author's same-day email capture (6:16 PM, Aug 22, 2025) remains the authority for the original text, and the July 6, 2026 screenshot for the struck version. **URLs recorded for archiving:** author's Origin Statement — `substack.com/@aelionkannon/note/c-142579106`; the restack — `substack.com/profile/209468526-fox-and-feather/note/c-148167613`; the confrontation Note — `substack.com/profile/209468526-fox-and-feather/note/c-148183388`.

 ## R8 · Vector Hypothesis — Persona-Protocol Distribution Theory